Frank Riethmuller

 Frank Riethmuller (1884–1965) was an Australian rose breeder.

 Studio photo of Frank Riethmuller in Townsville about 1910, when he was 26.

 Riethmuller began to show roses in Sydney when he was about sixty.

 Biography

 Toowoomba

-The last child of poor German immigrant farmers, Francis Lewis Riethmuller (known as Frank) was born on 10 February 1884 in Glenvale, then a village near (now a suburb of) Toowoomba, Queensland.
+The last child of poor German immigrant farmers, Francis Lewis Riethmuller (known as Frank) was born on 10 February 1884 in Glenvale, a village near (now a suburb of) Toowoomba, Queensland.
 When dealing with Germans, he reverted to writing Riethmüller.
 In Australia, the first syllable is pronounced Reith but never spelt that way.

 Chronically prone to bronchitis and bronchiectasis, Riethmuller had to live mostly outdoors.
 First educated at Glenvale primary school, he spent two years as a state scholarship pupil at Toowoomba Grammar: every surname in the class was Anglo-Celtic except his.
 He worked 1899–1905 as a "pupil school teacher" at Gowrie Junction, Glenvale and Charters Towers, a gold-mining town.

 North Queensland

 Moving to Charters Towers was the start of a life-long search for somewhere to breathe properly.
 Eventually his bronchitis became so bad that he spent 1906–07 back at his parents', too sick to work.
 He returned at 23 to Charters Towers and worked 1908–13 as a bookkeeper to a butcher's chain.
 Bad health brought the job to an end, as it did most of his Queensland jobs.
 Charters Towers was said to be "good for his asthma"; it also had a big German-speaking population.
 Writing and speaking German, and devoted to his German inheritance, he may have found the First World War difficult.
 He was certainly unfit for the army, though he had trained in the CMF.
 Many people of German descent were persecuted, though Riethmuller was not interned.

 From 1914 to 1918, he worked mostly as a Townsville tobacconist–bookmaker's shop assistant, sometimes as a bookkeeper on a sheep and horse-breeding station near Richmond.

 In mid-1918 Riethmuller moved to a Brisbane pub to complete private study for the Junior Public Examination in English, French, German, Latin, Arithmetic and Algebra.
 Eleven hundred 15-year-olds sat the exam that November; Riethmuller was 34 years old.